Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 UnityTransport transport = NetworkManager.Singleton.gameObject.GetComponent<UnityTransport>();
 ```

-2. Call the method `SetRelayServerData` method on the retrieved transport by passing the allocation data that you retrieved, as well as the connection type (here set to [dtls](https://docs.unity.com/relay/en/manual/dtls-encryption)).
+2. Call the `SetRelayServerData` method on the retrieved transport by passing the allocation data that you retrieved, as well as the connection type (here set to [dtls](https://docs.unity.com/relay/en/manual/dtls-encryption)).
 For example:

 ```csharp
 transport.SetRelayServerData(new RelayServerData(allocation, connectionType:"dtls"));